 Make the brine

-- Make the brine by heating up 1 cup of purified water with 1/2 tablespoon of good quality sea salt.
+- Make the brine by heating up 1 cup of purified water with 1/2 tablespoon of good-quality sea salt.
 Stir the brine until salt is dissolved and let the brine cool to room temperature.1/2 tbsp sea salt, 1 cup water

-- Cover Mason jar tightly with lid and set in a cool place.
+- Cover the Mason jar tightly with lid and set in a cool place.
 Shake the jar daily to prevent mold from forming.
 After about two days, small bubbles will start to build and the fermentation process has started.

 - Ferment for 1 week or longer.
 Once fermentation is complete, drain and reserve brine and place peppers and garlic in a food processor, add brine as needed.
 Add brine a tablespoon at a time and blend until it reaches desired consistency.
 Transfer to a Mason jar cover with a lid and keep in the refrigerator.